plamen-penev-ffw/behat-starter-kit/COMPOSER.md

 ```
 bin/behat -V
 ```
-If the installation is successful you should se the folowing text:
+If the installation is successful you should see the folowing text:
 ```
 behat 3.5.0
 ```